cmargalejo/CAST_macros/cutDefinition/README.md

 In this directory there are macros that specific for each of CAST datasets.
 There is one macro to generate a ROOT dataframe of each dataset, because each of them has different cuts that we need to apply.
 The calibration factors for each run are also included.

- *Dataset 1: Ar data in which only hit channels were saved
+ -Dataset 1: Ar data in which only hit channels were saved
-    *applyBackgroundCuts_v2.4.0.C'  : macro to compute the cuts for each energy range, apply them to all the runs, and generate a ROOT dataframe keeping only the events that pass the X-ray cuts.
+    -applyBackgroundCuts_v2.4.0.C'  : macro to compute the cuts for each energy range, apply them to all the runs, and generate a ROOT dataframe keeping only the events that pass the X-ray cuts.
 Fiducial or veto cut are still not applied here.
     Usage:
     ```
    restRoot